 - Coping with the death of a partner or spouse

 - Coping with the death of a grandparent

 - Coping with the death of a sibling

 - Coping with the death of a friend

 - Coping with the death of a colleague

 - Coping with the death of an extended family member

 - Traumatic loss

 - Coping when someone dies from cancer

-For people who feel they would like more in depth support we offer a series of bereavement support sessions (usually six) with one of our fully-trained bereavement volunteers.
-The sessions can take place on the phone, via video-conference or in person.
+For people who feel they would like more in depth support we offer a series of bereavement support sessions (usually between one and six) with one of our fully-trained bereavement volunteers.
+The sessions can take place on the phone, via video-conference or in person (when it is safe).